weihaolun/kickstarter-analysis/Written_Report.md

   For the last step, a line graph (as shown below) was created to suggest relationships between goal ranges and percentage of each type of outcomes.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/84211948/123181382-e7f05600-d428-11eb-8d90-cdfe21d20057.png)

+_Note: All tables and graphs can be found in attached [dataset](https://github.com/weihaolun/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx)._

 ### Challenges and Difficulties Encountered
 1. It is always a good practice to audit the data and result by double checking with other graphs, tables or worksheets within the dataset.
 There is a large number of categories and subcategories, it is essential to ensure all the factors and filters are selected correctly.
 I encountered once where the data didn’t match between sheets, I double checked and made necessary corrections on filters to ensure the accuracy of results.